scandum/base252/README.md

 and is also known as the NUL byte.

-In order to turn binary data into Base252 each byte with the 0 value needs to be converted into to a two byte sequence with the values 245 128.
+In order to turn binary data into Base252 each byte with the 0 value needs to be converted into a two byte sequence with the values 245 128.

-Subsequently each instance of 245 encountered in the data needs to be converted as well, using the two byte sequence 248 184 or 248 245.
 This conversion process is known as escaping, which I'll describe in detail below.

 Escaping
 --------